agraef/midizap/README.md

 CC1- CC7
 ~~~

-The same goes for `<`/`>` and `~` with sign-bit relative encoders:
+The same goes for `<`/`>` and `~` with sign-bit incremental encoders:

 ~~~
 CC60~ CC7
 ~~~

-The `~` suffix can be used to denote relative controllers in output messages, too.
-E.g., to translate a standard (absolute) MIDI controller to a relative encoder value, you might use a rule like:
+The `~` suffix can be used to denote incremental controllers in output messages, too.
+E.g., to translate a standard (absolute) MIDI controller to an incremental encoder value, you might use a rule like:

 ~~~
 CC48= CC16~
 ~~~

-Specifying step sizes on the right-hand side of incremental translations works as well, but scales the values *up* rather than down.
+Specifying step sizes on the right-hand side of incremental translations works as well, but there it scales the values *up* rather than down.
 This is most commonly used when scaling up controller values to pitch bends, which cover 128 times the range of a controller:

 ~~~
 CC1= PB[128]